GameServerManagers/LinuxGSM-Docker/README.md

 ## Game Server Ports
 Each game server has its own port requirements.
 Becuase of this you will need to configure the correct ports in your `docker-compose` after first run.
 The required ports are output once installation is completed and everytime the docker container is started.
 ## Volumes
 volumes are required to save persistant data for your game server.
-The example above covers a basic csgoserver however some game servers save files in other places.
+The example above covers a basic cs2 however some game servers save files in other places.
 Please check all the correct locations are mounted to remove the risk of loosing save data.
 # Run LinuxGSM commands

 Commands can be run just like standard LinuxGSM using the docker exec command.

 ```

-docker exec -it csgoserver ./csgoserver details
+docker exec -it cs2 ./cs2 details

 ```
 #